Cog-Creators/Red-DiscordBot/docs/cog_guides/mod.rst

 **Description**

 Toggle whether to show an extra customizable field when banning.

-This is useful to add information such as a ban appeal link.
+This can be used to add additional information for the banned user, such as a ban appeal link.

 **Arguments**